kthakur23/axiad-scim/README.md

 1. ForgeRock Identity Management (OpenIDM) 7.3.0 or above
 1. Axiad Cloud tenant
 1. Axiad Cloud tenant available attribute list
+1. Axiad Cloud tenant SCIM credentials
+1. Appropriate Axiad SCIM connector configuration files

 ## Axiad Configuration

 If your Axiad Cloud tenant is already configured with the required mappings attribute there is no additional Axiad configuration needed.
-If assistance is needed with your Axiad Cloud environment in the following sections please contact [Axiad Customer Success](mailto:customer.success@axiad.com).
+If assistance is needed with your Axiad Cloud environment to configure SCIM, please contact [Axiad Customer Success](mailto:customer.success@axiad.com).

 ## Configuring the Axiad SCIM Connector

-1. Download the latest SCIM Connector configuration and mapping file from [here](https://github.com/kthakur23/axiad-scim/tree/main/config).
-If assistance is needed, please contact [Axiad Customer Success](mailto:customer.success@axiad.com) team.
+1. Get the latest SCIM Connector configuration and mapping file from the [Axiad Customer Success](mailto:customer.success@axiad.com) team.
 2. Copy the `provisioner.openicf-AxiadSCIMConnector.json` file into the `conf` directory where ForgeRock Identity Management is deployed.
-3. If the `sync.json` file exist into `conf` directory, copy the contents of `mapping-AxiadSCIMConnector.json` in the mappings array inside the `conf\sync.json` file.
-If the `sync.json` file doesn't exist, copy the sync.json file in the `conf` directory where ForgeRock Identity Management is deployed.
+3. If the `sync.json` file exist in the `conf` directory, copy the contents of `mapping-AxiadSCIMConnector.json` in the mappings array inside the `conf\sync.json` file.
+If the `sync.json` file doesn't exist, copy the sync.json file to the `conf` directory.

 ## ForgeRock Configuration

 ### 1. Axiad SCIM Connector Configuration

 1. Log into the ForgeRock Identity Management console
 2. Click `CONFIGURE` on the menu bar and select `CONNECTORS`.
-AxiadSCIMConnector will be available as shown
+The AxiadSCIMConnector will be available as shown

    ![Axiad SCIM Connector |10x10](./images/axiad_scim_connector.png)

 3. Click on the `Axiad SCIM Connector`

    3.1.
 Configure the `SCIM Endpoint` under `Base Connector Details` section as shown.
-If you do not have the SCIM endpoint please contact [Axiad Customer Success](mailto:customer.success@axiad.com)
+If you do not have the SCIM endpoint, please contact [Axiad Customer Success](mailto:customer.success@axiad.com)

    ![SCIM Endpoint](./images/scim_endpoint_config.png)